New York City Schools Offering Calculus Classes

 Minor in Mathematics

-To complete the minor in math, students must take a course in introductory or integral calculus, an upper-level elective, and a capstone course.
+To complete the minor in math, students must take a course in introductory or integral calculus, one upper-level elective, and a capstone course.

 Bachelor of Arts in Mathematics

-The 4-year program in math includes 2 courses in algorithms and linear algebra, and students pursue 1 of 3 different tracks in calculus.
-Each track requires 10-13 credits of coursework and, depending on the sequence, may cover the study of intermediate or applied calculus, integral calculus, and matrix applications.
+Students of this 4-year program in math take courses in algorithms and linear algebra and pursue one of three different tracks in calculus.
+Depending on the sequence chosen, courses may cover the study of intermediate or applied calculus, integral calculus, and vector calculus.
 To fulfill the elective requirements, students can choose upper-level courses in, among other subjects, function and numerical theory, advanced calculus, or differential geometry.

 CUNY City College of New York